 32x32 and 64x32 matrices require three ground connections.
 32x16 matrices have four.

 Most proto shields have tons of grounding points, so you shouldn’t have trouble finding places to connect these.

 Pins R1, G1 and B1 (labeled R0, B0 and G0 on some matrices) deliver data to the top half of the display.

-On the Arduino Uno, connect these to digital pins 2, 3 and 4.
+On the Arduino Uno and Adafruit Metro (328, M0 or M4) boards, connect these to digital pins 2, 3 and 4.

 On Arduino Mega, connect to pins 24, 25 and 26.

 Pins R2, G2 and B2 (labeled R1, G1 and B1 on some matrices) deliver data to the bottom half of the display.
 These connect to the next three Arduino pins…

 On Arduino Uno and Adafruit Metros, that’s pins 5, 6 and 7.